metaskills/less-rails/README.md

 ## Contributing

 This gem is fully tested from Rails 3.1 to 4.
-We run our tests on [Travis CI](http://travis-ci.org/metaskills/less-rails) in both Ruby 1.8 and 1.9, 2.0, and jruby 1.8 and 1.9 mode.
+We run our tests on [Travis CI](http://travis-ci.org/metaskills/less-rails) in both Ruby 1.9, 2.0, and jRuby 1.9 mode.
 If you detect a problem, open up a github issue or fork the repo and help out.
 After you fork or clone the repository, the following commands will get you up and running on the test suite.

 ```shell
 $ bundle install